pixelass/phony/README.md

 - build a graphql service from JSON
 - build a local database from JSON
 - allow flushing the local database (reset)
-- export the generated typeDefs in a `scheme.graphql` file
+- export the generated typeDefs in a `schema.graphql` file
 - persistent local database (persists until flushed)
 - automatic queries and mutations (i.e. `[name]` = `User`)
   - `get[name]s(pagination: Pagination)`: returns all items with optional pagination and sorting